 The course is mainly delivered in the classroom however you will be required to undertake 100 hours of sector engagement to include a work placement, workplace visits, guest lectures and attending external conferences and events.
 This sector engagement will provide you with experience in the health or social care sector, tailored towards your future career aspirations.

 All members of staff delivering this course have vast experience in working in the Health and Social Care or Health Science sector and therefore a number of local and national contacts have been nurtured to offer additional opportunities to all learners.
-We have a brand new purpose-built health science laboratory on campus that enables practical, current and up-to-date teaching and learning in the science behind the healthcare professions.
-We also have links with various universities and research institutions and during the course you will be given the opportunity to visit these to undertake further practical work in the field of health and social care.Work can be presented through the medium of Welsh or English.

-Recently our students have gone on to study and qualify, for example, as Nurses, Radiographers, Physiologists, Teachers, Social Workers, Healthcare Managers or have gone on to work as healthcare support workers or work in social care.
+Studying on this course offers a wealth of opportunities for those looking for a career such as Nursing, Social Care, Midwifery, Radiography, Biomedical Sciences, Social Work, Psychology, Law, Criminology, Ecology and many other careers.
+Recently our students have gone on to study and qualify, for example, as Nurses, Radiographers, Physiologists, Research Scientists, Teachers, Social Workers, Healthcare Managers or have gone on to work as healthcare support workers or work in social care.